Here’s how to become lucky in life – even if you’re not feeling lucky! It’s an unusual and inspiring story – about Abraham Lincoln!

 At age seven, he was forced to make money for his family.

-At nine, his mother passed, forcing him to work even harder.
+Then…at nine, Lincoln’s mother passed, forcing him to work even harder.

 Three years later, just as his store was picking up speed, his business partner died, leaving him in even more debt.